Remington Model 11-87: Operation

 Some Model 11-87 shotguns, especially those with barrels shorter than 26 in, or Magnum models, may have issues cycling light target and birdshot loads consistently.

 A 12 gauge model that accepts 3+1/2 in shells is marketed as the Super Magnum.
 This model comes with an extra component on the magazine tube called a "barrel seal activator" that helps cycle lighter loads.
 The barrel seal activator is meant to be removed when using 3 1/2-inch or 3-inch shells, and installed when using shorter shells.

 Some Model 11-87s have interchangeable screw-in chokes; other barrels are available with fixed chokes.
 Barrels are not interchangeable between the Model 1100 and Model 11-87.
 Barrel lengths range from 14 in (for use by law enforcement) to 30 in.

 In popular culture

-The weapon found widespread notoriety when a sound-suppressed version of it was used by the main antagonist in the Coen brothers' film No Country for Old Men, based on the Cormac McCarthy novel.
+The weapon found widespread notoriety when a sound-suppressed version of it was used by Anton Chigurh in the Coen brothers' film No Country for Old Men, based on the novel by Cormac McCarthy.
 First developed in 1987, this weapon is an anachronism to the movie's storyline, set 1980.